Team building activities with real impact: how to measure their effectiveness

 How Teaming Labs helps measure the impact of team building

-At Teaming Labs, we believe that good team building does not end when the activity is over: it begins when the results are analyzed.
-That is why we apply a methodology based on data and continuous evaluation, which combines:
+At Teaming Labs, we believe that good team building does not end when the activity finishes: it begins when the results are analyzed.
+That’s why we apply a methodology based on data and continuous evaluation, which combines:

-• Post-event surveys and follow-up dynamics to evaluate the real evolution of teams.
+- Surveys and follow-up dynamics post-event to assess the real evolution of teams.

-• Clear and visual reports, allowing HR departments to justify the investment with concrete results.
+- Clear and visual reports, which allow HR departments to justify the investment with concrete results.

-In previous projects, we have seen quantifiable improvements such as a 25% increase in interdepartmental collaboration or a 15% decrease in voluntary turnover after sustained measured team building programs.
+In previous projects, we have seen quantifiable improvements such as a 25% increase in interdepartmental collaboration or a 15% decrease in voluntary turnover following sustained measured team building programs.

 How Teaming Labs helps measure the impact of team building